heathkh/taskqueue/README.md

 To use it all you need to do is copy "taskqueue.hpp" to your source tree and link against Boost threads and asio libraries.

-There are no detailed docs, only a working example for computing a rainbow table to invert hashed passwords using all the cores available on your machine.
-Here's a brief example...
+There are no docs, only a working example for computing a rainbow table to invert hashed passwords using all the cores available on your machine.
+Here's a brief snippet as an example... but check the demo for the full details.

 ```CPP